 Remember that even though we may think of ourselves as quite flawless, the reality is that we each have committed many mistakes and trespasses.
 Before we can expect the Divine to forgive our terrible sins, it is important we show kindness to his people, by forgiving those who have wronged us.
 If there is anyone against who you harbor anger or resentment, then forgive them… if you feel someone has deeply wronged you or terribly insulted you, still forgive them… forgive them, so you too can be forgiven!

-A Message For You, Ancient Wisdom, Guidance, Karmic Clearing, and Special Messages
+A Message For You, Ancient Wisdom, Guidance, Karma, and Special Messages

 Keywords and Tags: